JoJo Ward

-Joseph "JoJo" Ward (born December 9, 1997) is an American professional football wide receiver.
-Ward played college football at Hawaii.
-He has been a member of the Arizona Cardinals, Cleveland Browns, Houston Gamblers, and Ottawa Redblacks.
+Joseph "JoJo" Ward (born December 9, 1997) is an American former professional football wide receiver.
+Ward played college football for the Hawaii Rainbow Warriors.
+He was a member of the Arizona Cardinals, Cleveland Browns, Houston Gamblers, and Ottawa Redblacks.

 Early life

 Ward attended Midway High School, where he was named the District 12-6A offensive MVP as a senior.

 College career

 Ward played at Tyler Junior College in Tyler, Texas, where he racked up over 1,000 yards receiving and nine touchdowns in two seasons.
 He joined the Hawaii roster in July 2018 at the last minute as a walk-on.

 Ward was named to the Earl Campbell Award watchlist before the start of the 2019 season, and was named its national player of the week in week 2 of the season, where he caught ten passes for 189 yards and all four of Hawaii's touchdowns against Oregon State.
 He also was named the Mountain West Offensive Player of the Week for the same performance.